 I borrowed an idea from my cousin, this putting words to my thanks for the thirty days of November.
 I've done it for a few years and, for the most part, found it a simple and easy task leading up to Turkey Day.
 But this time around has been different.
 This month has been a hard road to walk and there were days where I did not want to look for beauty amidst the mess.
 I did not want to be thankful.

+No one said giving thanks would be easy, but in 1 Thessalonians Paul does say to do it in all circumstances; he says it truly is God's will for us, this lifestyle of thanksgiving.
+And so, I kept on with the thanking.
 I wish I could say that my motives were purely spiritual, but honestly, I just can't stand to back out of a challenge once I've begun.
 And so, I had to be deliberate about the thanking.
 There were days when the goodness was not incredibly obvious.
 I had to make a choice to call out that which was good amidst the pain and then thank the Giver.
 And it did something inside me.

 It's easy to give thanks for the obvious.
 It's when the obvious is lacking and you have to dig a bit deeper; that's where transformation begins.
 I found myself searching for good in the yuck and the heart break and the lump in my throat and what I found was surprising.
 I found grace where I least expected it.
 I found that there was still reason for a grateful heart in the darkest of circumstances.
 Why would God tell me to give thanks no matter what unless there would always be reason to do so?